Aug 05, 2020 Namiko

 Let’s get our head back in 2020

-There are developers who still think, “QA is not that important, let’s just ensure performance”.
+There are developers who still think, “Software testing and quality assurance is not that important, let’s just ensure performance”.

 Maybe that was the case 10 years ago, however, given the current landscape that’s so competitive, 4 out of 10 apps get uninstalled after 30 days.
 Basically the markets are getting flooded with millions of apps, and the truth is only a few are able to make their mark and survive.

 So why is mobile app testing so important?

 Let’s think about how users today decide which one to install in the first place.

 People search for apps for certain purpose and choose based on mainly two things

 - Number of Installs